Grrrotbag/document/template.md

-# Overview

-This project serves as a template to be used for creating documents.
+\lettrine[lines=3, nindent=0em]{T} his [project serves as a template]{.smallcaps} to be used for creating documents.
 It's for my own personal use, including styling that I prefer, but anyone is free to use this.
 Whatever the least restrictive terms available are---that's what this repository is covered by.
 Fill your boots.

 ## Requirements